MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 # New-MgGroup

 ## SYNOPSIS
 Create a new group as specified in the request body.
-You can create the following types of groups: This operation returns by default only a subset of the properties for each group.
+This operation returns by default only a subset of the properties for each group.
 These default properties are noted in the Properties section.
 To get properties that are not returned by default, do a GET operation and specify the properties in a $select OData query option.
 This API is available in the following national cloud deployments.